The best parks in and around Birmingham for nature walks

 Postcode: B62 8DH

 Free parking here on site, with a small play area and plenty of open space to explore.
 Woodlands, grasslands, streams and lakes.
 This site is a designated site of scientific interest and a must visit.
 No toilet facilities are available.
+A lovely water pool in the middle of this park is the highlight.

 Best parks in Birmingham